Read our article to learn various tools, websites, and manual methods on how to find phone numbers for sales and lead generation.

-Email nurturing is the act of setting up an email nurturing campaign with email marketing software that uses a lead's online behavior to send them automated emails that move them through the buying process to deal-close.
-The goal of the nurturing campaign is to warm up new leads and influence them to take an action, like buying your product or meeting with a sales rep. Email nurturing is a cost-effective tactic to be used independently or as part of a larger lead nurturing strategy.
+Email nurturing is the act of using email marketing software to monitor a lead's online behavior and send them automated emails to move them through the buying process to deal-close.
+The goal of this email campaign is to warm up new leads and influence them to take an action, like buying your product or meeting with a sales rep. Email nurturing is a cost-effective tactic to be used independently or as part of a larger lead nurturing strategy.

 The below focuses on lead nurturing through automated email marketing.
 If you're looking for an overall lead nurturing process and strategy, including manual and automated efforts, check out our complete guide on lead nurturing.

-First, marketers or salespeople identify online web pages with the most traffic or pages with the opportunity to generate traffic.
-Then, they create a relevant lead magnet to offer on the page which leads can download in return for their contact information.
+First, marketers or salespeople identify online web pages with the most traffic or the largest opportunity to generate traffic.
+Then, they create a relevant lead magnet to offer on the page, which leads can download in return for their contact information.
 From there, they use email marketing software to send an automated sequence of emails based on the leads’ interests and online behaviors with the goal of providing the right content at the right time to get them to take an action.

 To create a lead nurturing campaign, first generally plan out the lead magnet and lead nurturing email sequence you'll use.
-Then, set up email marketing or nurturing software and write the lead nurturing emails, finally, create the automated triggers that'll send the emails to your leads.
-Email nurturing sequences are typically 5-7 emails alternating between helpful emails that share resources and sales emails that pitch an offer.
-Check out one of our nurturing email examples below:
+Then, set up email marketing or nurturing software and write the lead nurturing emails.
+Finally, create the automated triggers that'll send the emails to your leads.
+Email nurturing sequences are typically 5–7 emails alternating between helpful emails that share resources and sales emails that pitch an offer.
+Check out one of our own nurturing emails below:

-With the campaign set up and the nurturing emails written, the business will connect the campaign to the lead magnet and its fillable form so that when someone downloads it and gives their information, they’ll automatically enter the email nurture sequence for that specific magnet.
-From there, the email marketing software will track lead behavior with the emails and automate the sending of the nurturing campaign sequence.
+With the campaign set up and the nurturing emails written, connect the campaign to the lead magnet and its fillable form so that when someone downloads it and gives their info, they’ll automatically enter the email nurture sequence for that specific magnet.
+The email marketing software will then track lead behavior with the emails and automate the sending of the nurturing campaign sequence.

-Once the sequence is complete, marketers will typically roll unengaged leads into an ongoing, automated drip sequence often including a recurring newsletter.
+Once the sequence is complete, it's best practice to roll unengaged leads into an ongoing, automated drip sequence such as a recurring newsletter.
 This drip sequence is slightly different from the nurturing campaign in that it isn't based on lead behavior, but instead automates the ongoing sending of emails to larger lists of leads for passive, long-term engagement.

 While email nurturing is most commonly used by marketers to generate and nurture online leads, it can also be used as part of a larger lead generation or nurturing strategy that includes salespeople.
 For example, marketers might use email nurturing to qualify leads before passing to a salesperson.
 Conversely, email nurturing can be used in conjunction with a manual sales prospecting strategy to warm the lead for when the salesperson reaches out.